Music & Arts Camp

 Alex started the Summer Music and Arts Camp to give back to a community that has welcomed him with open arms, and he couldn’t be more excited to share his passion for music by providing a high-quality music and arts camp to students of all levels.

-• My name is Jessica Massa and I am eager to work with the Music and Arts Camp this July as a dance instructor.
+My name is Jessica Massa and I am eager to work with the Music and Arts Camp this July as a dance instructor.
 I was a competitive dancer through high school in various genres including tap, jazz, ballet, hip hop, contemporary, and lyrical.
-I have been teaching at Frank K. Hehnly for five years and I enjoy working with children.
+I have been teaching at Frank K. Hehnly for six years and I enjoy working with children.
 In addition, I teach competitive dance and create the choreography for Frank K. Hehnly's musical.
 I am eager to share my dance background with the students and have some fun moving to the music!

-• My name is Samantha Rendine and I am excited to be an art teacher in the Music and Arts Camp this July.
+My name is Samantha Rendine and I am excited to be an art teacher in the Music and Arts Camp this July.
 I have been passionate about art since I was very little.
 I focused my attention on drawing and painting but have experimented with almost all mediums.
 I have won multiple awards for my paintings in high school and college including, Best in Show and Scholastic Art Awards.
 I attended Seton Hall University where I double majored in a dual elementary and special education program as well as studio art.
 I received my master’s degree in studio art at Kean University.
 I have four teaching certifications including early childhood education, elementary education, special education, and art teaching.
-I have been teaching kindergarten in the Cranford School District for 5 years.
+I have been teaching kindergarten in the Cranford School District for six years.
 I am excited to help instill a love for art in the students this summer!

 Eligibility

-Open to students currently in grades K-5 (2023-2024 school year).
+Open to students currently in grades K-5 (2024-2025 school year).

 Dates, Times, and Location

-Two-Week Camp Session: July 8 - July 19
+Camp Week: July 14 - July 18

-Registration will close May 31, 2024 or when all spots are filled.
+Registration will close May 31, 2025 or when all spots are filled.
 Enrollment will be filled on a first come first served basis.

 Classes and Daily Schedule